survivejs/react-book/manuscript/11_styling_react.md

 ## React Based Approaches

 With React we have some additional alternatives.
 What if the way we've been thinking about styling has been misguided?
-CSS is powerful but it can become an unmaintainable mess without some discipline.
+CSS is powerful, but it can become an unmaintainable mess without some discipline.
 Where to draw the line between CSS and JavaScript?

 There are various approaches for React that allow us to push styling to component level.
 It may sound heretical.
 React, being an iconoclast, may lead the way here.